ZeroDoctor/phase/README.md

 - Okay, okay I get it.
 Your insanse and the concept doesn't make sense at all - Low End VP aka Local Starbucks Barista

   Thats a very good point!
-As a up and coming company we thrive on question like this...
+As a up and coming company we thrive on questions like this...

 - You need to leave. - Starbucks Manager